hwdsbcommons/u-bp-forum-attachment-migration/readme.md

 * Login to the WP admin dashboard and navigate to the "Tools > Forums" page.
 * Next, click on the "Repair u BuddyPress Forum Attachment postdata" checkbox and hit the "Repair Items" button.
 This will convert the data over.
 * Once that is done, navigate to a group forum post that has a u BP Forum Attachment.
 It should now be displayed.
+* Note that the plugin must be left activated after migration

 Version
 -